-- reported amounts of revenues and expenses - · reported amounts of assets and liabilities - · disclosure of contingent assets and liabilities.
+- reported amounts of revenues and expenses

+- reported amounts of assets and liabilities

+- disclosure of contingent assets and liabilities.

 Estimates are based on a number of factors including historical experience, current events and actions that the organization may undertake in the future, and other assumptions that management believes are reasonable under the circumstances.
 By their nature, these estimates are subject to measurement uncertainty and actual results could differ.
-In particular, estimates are used in accounting for certain items such as revenues, allowance for doubtful accounts, useful lives of capital assets, asset impairments, legal and tax contingencies, employee compensation plans, employee benefit plans, retained interest in securitized receivables, income taxes, and goodwill impairment.
+In particular, estimates are used in accounting for certain items such as revenues, allowance for doubtful accounts, useful lives of capital assets, asset impairments, and legal contingencies.